Prefer to save or print this information and take it with you? Download the ebook version.

 Incrementality on Amazon

 An ad strategy focused on incrementality on Amazon uses ads to drive sales that you would not have otherwise captured organically.
-In other words, instead of wasting your ad budget showing ads to people who’ve already decided to buy your product, you need to make sure that you’re advertising to people who still need to be convinced.
+In other words, instead of wasting your on ad budget which shows ads to people who’ve already decided to buy your product, you need to make sure that you’re advertising to people who still need to be convinced.
+In short, your net is much bigger.

-To effectively drive incrementality on Amazon, there are three major pillars you need to execute on.
+To effectively drive incrementality on Amazon, there are three major pillars you will need to execute.

 - Understand both efficiency-focused and growth-focused metrics as part of your advertising strategy